- Rail Trail

 The last regular train ran in 2002 and the last train was a steam special in 2008.

-The 125 km Mungar to Gayndah track is still in place and may be used in the future.
+The 125 km Mungar to Gayndah track is still in place for possible future use.

 One of the many significant bridges between Gayndah and Mundubbera.
 (Mike Goebel 2014)